wp-plugins/amazon-auto-links/readme.txt

 = I selected the category but it still says "Please select a category from the list on the left." and no preview is shown.
 What should I do? =

-It could be due to the server restriction on the simultaneous database connections.
-Please try setting the **Prefetch Link Categgories** option to **Off**.
-Also please perform **Clear Unit Cache**.
+Please try setting the **Prefetch Link Categgories** option to **Off** and perform **Clear Unit Cache**.
 This also clears the cached category links so the empty caches associated with the categories will be removed and the plugin will refetch new data.

 = I get the error message "Could not locate/load admin.php.
 Please consult the administrator."
 How do I fix this? =

 Amazon Auto Links tries to load **`ABSPATH . 'wp-admin/admin.php'`** for the iframe preview page and if it fails it throws the error.
 It could be because your WordPress has been installed with a third party tool or custom access right modifications have been applied or the entire admin files are moved.
-I cannot tell.
-So please consult the site administrator.

-If you are the administrator who has applied the modification to the site and still hope that the plugin runs with your modification, please send a message to Michael Uno explaining what kind of customization you did for what and why it is necessary for you.
-Then the author may consider changing the design of the plugin.
+The following steps is a workaround.

+1. Find out the ABSPATH value of your site.
+One way to do it is to embed the following code in functions.php in your theme.
+It will give something like "/home/username/httpdoc/blog"
+`echo ABSPATH;`
+1. Find the line around #18, `$file_admin = $abspath . 'wp-admin/admin.php' ;` in \inc\amazonautolinks_selectcategory.php
+1. Modify the line as follows assuming ABSPATH of your site is "/home/username/httpdoc/blog", `$file_admin = '/home/username/httpdoc/blog/wp-admin/admin.php';`

 == Screenshots ==